-Nurserymen and plant propagation specialists have long used the Rootone rooting hormone as a “secret weapon” in rooting cuttings.
+Nurserymen and plant propagation specialists have long used the Rootone root hormone as a “secret weapon” in rooting cuttings.

 Quick Propagation Tips On Cuttings And Using A Rooting Hormone

 When it’s time to propagate your favorite plants, hardwood cuttings and softwood cuttings are usually what we think of.

 The leaf cuttings need one-half to one inch of stem (called the “petiole”); do a quick dip of the “cutting” into the hormone powder.
 Knock off the excess powder before inserting the base of the leaf in the rooting medium.

 Stem cuttings are usually three to six inches long; cut them from the stem at about one-fourth to one-half inch below a node (leaf joint).